 Sleep deprivation can also affect development of the prefrontal cortex, which is the part of the brain that controls impulse behaviour.
 Numerous studies have found that teenagers who don’t get enough sleep are more likely to engage in risky behaviours such as drink driving, fighting and substance abuse.

 How much is too much sleep for a teenager?

-Some teens might be total night owls, but others seem to sleep more than koalas
+Some teens might be total night owls, but others seem to sleep more than koalas.

 While many teens struggle to get the recommended hours of snooze, others seem glued to their beds.
-So, is there cause for concern when your teen start sleeping more than before?
+So, is there cause for concern when your teen starts sleeping more than before?
 Is it bad to sleep too much as a teenager?